mynodebtc/mynode_docs/docs/device/forgot-password.md

 # Forgot your Password
-After setting up your myNode, it is important to change the password.
+After setting up your MyNode, it is important to change the password.
 However, if you forget this password you will not be able to log back in to access the services.
-Luckily, myNode was designed to make this recovery process relatively simple and not lose critical data, like the Bitcoin blockchain or Lightning data.
+Luckily, MyNode was designed to make this recovery process relatively simple and not lose critical data, like the Bitcoin blockchain or Lightning data.

 All you need to do is reflash the SD card - detailed instructions available <a href="/advanced/flash-sd-card">here</a>.